Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 _________________
 ## 4.

-Listen to the Voice, crying out in the Wilderness;
+Listen to The Voice, crying out in The Wilderness;

 it is your Salvation, longing to be heard.